 Hey ladies, here are some helpful tips on items to consider for your what to pack for Australia list!

-- For fashion – it’s true that you’ll find yourself wearing jean shorts and t-shirts a lot.
+It’s true that you’ll find yourself wearing jean shorts and t-shirts a lot.
 With all the outdoor activities and warm weather, it’s to be expected.
 But Australian women don’t shy away from dressing up in killer outfits when going out on the town, and you shouldn’t either!
 A perfect and versatile choice is a wide-leg trouser romper – they’re comfortable and look amazing spiced up with a pair of earrings and thick bangle.
 You’ll feel great blending into Australia fashion for a night at the opera in Sydney or checking out the trendiest wine bar in Melbourne.

-- For sun protection – while soaking up the sun rays and working on your best Aussie tan is great, you also want to take precaution against getting too much sun.
+While soaking up the sun rays and working on your best Aussie tan is great, you also want to take precaution against getting too much sun.
 Aside from applying a lot of sunscreens to protect your skin (ahem, wrinkle prevention!), it’s important to cover up once in a while.
 We recommend packing at least one beach cover-up that’s easy to slip on and also looks stylish.
 You’ll want it on the beach, but also for going grabbing a refreshment at a beachside cafe.

 For water sports, you’ll appreciate having a long-sleeve rashguard.
 They’re made with UPF 50+ fabric for extra protection, and make activities like surfing snorkeling more comfortable with fewer sunburns!